 Material and Process Selection Aligns with Testing Goals

 Choosing appropriate materials and prototyping methods that match intended testing objectives remains critical for generating meaningful results.
-Early-stage prototypes may utilize low-cost, easily modifiable materials that enable rapid iteration, while later versions should employ materials and processes that mirror production realities.
+Early-stage prototypes may use low-cost, easily modifiable materials that enable rapid iteration, while later versions should use materials and processes that mirror production realities.

-The selection of specific prototyping tools and techniques—whether 3D printing, CNC machining, or hand fabrication—should be based on required speed, fidelity level, and relevance to the final product specification.
-Design prototyping software increasingly enables teams to evaluate multiple material and process options before committing to physical builds.
+The selection of specific prototyping tools and techniques, whether 3D printing, CNC machining, sewing, electronics breadboarding, hand fabrication, or digital simulation, should be based on required speed, fidelity level, and relevance to the final product specification.

 Design for Manufacturing (DfM) Integration

 Integrating DfM principles into prototyping phases ensures that designs remain feasible, cost-effective, and scalable for mass production.
-Prototypes should account for assembly requirements, material constraints, and production tolerances to avoid surprises during manufacturing transfer.
+Prototypes should account for assembly requirements, material constraints, tolerances, tooling, packaging, inspection methods, and supplier capabilities to avoid surprises during manufacturing transfer.

 Early collaboration with manufacturing partners or engineers helps identify potential production issues and streamlines the transition from prototype to scalable manufacturing.
 This integration prevents costly redesigns and ensures that innovative concepts remain manufacturable at commercial volumes.